rmrt1n/rmrt1n.github.io/src/articles/test-rewrite/test-rewrite.md

 ```
 {% endcode %}

 In production use, Cardinal's `StartGame` method handles its lifecycle.
-This basically runs an infinite loop, calling `Tick` every N seconds.
-For the simulation test, all we have to do is just replace `StartGame` and have the test harness control Cardinal using `Tick`.
+It basically runs an infinite loop, calling `Tick` every N seconds.
+For the simulation test, all I had to do was just replace `StartGame` and have the test harness control Cardinal using `Tick`.

 Here's a simplified version of the DST harness: